 To design the video based extension intervention, we first identified the top five practices and inputs that are known to raise butter fat and Solid Non Fats in milk.
 This was done through consultations of experts.
 We found the top 5 practices and inputs were: selection of breed and genetic potential, selection of grasses for high-quality forage, best practice in silage and hay making, correct mixing and dosage of feed, and feed supplements like Methionine and Lysine.
-To make the information intervention more actionable, we also provide farmers with some free inputs (feed supplements and/or seed for eg Napier grass).
+To make the information intervention more actionable, we also provide farmers with some free inputs (1 kg of Chloris Gayana also known as Rhodes grass).
+The video will be screened a first time during baseline data collection and a second time just before the distribution of the milk analyzers.
+We also developed an appealing handout that summarizes some of the main points from the video using cartoons drawn by a local artist.